I Have A New Fibroid & Here Are The Changes I'm Adding To My Routine

 KIND

 Sugar is my weakness.
 And refined sugar is not good for inflammation.
 Giving up sugar is a slow grind, but one thing I've found helps is granola.
 I love this one from KIND because it has protein that helps curb cravings and isn't loaded with sugar.
-I also realize that I love food with a crunch, so I run to this when I feel myself craving sugar, potato chips, or any sweet dessert I can order to my door.
+I also realize that I love food with a crunch, so I run to this when I feel myself craving sugar, potato chips, or any sweet dessert I can order at my door.

 Let’s make things inbox official!
 Sign up for the xoNecole newsletter for daily love, wellness, career, and exclusive content delivered straight to your inbox.